AMA-Bench: Evaluating Long-Horizon Memory for Agentic Applications: The Agent

 \subsection{Key Results}

 \textbf{Real-world Subset.} We report the main results on the real-world subset in Tab.~\ref{tab:diff-model-exp} (evaluating models with long contexts) and Tab.~\ref{tab:diff-sys-exp} (comparing different memory systems).
 While GPT 5.2 achieves the highest average accuracy (0.73) as Tab.~\ref{tab:diff-model-exp} shows , its performance suggests that even strong commercial models have not fully mastered trajectory-based agent memory capabilities.
 Crucially, when controlled under the Qwen3 32B backbone (Tab.~\ref{tab:diff-sys-exp}), \textbf{\nickname Agent} establishes a new state-of-the-art across all dimensions—Recall (0.6238), Causal Inference (0.6145), State Updating (0.5305), and State Abstraction (0.4719)—reaching an average of 0.5722.
-This significantly outperforms the strongest RAG baseline HippoRAG2 (0.4480) and the leading memory method MemoRAG (0.4606).
-These results demonstrate that explicit modeling of long-horizon state dynamics and causal memory organization provides a more robust framework for agent reasoning than standalone retrieval-based approaches.
+This significantly outperforms the strongest RAG baseline HippoRAG2 (0.4480) and the leading memory methods MemoRAG (0.4606) and EMem (0.4610)~\cite{emem2025}, the latter being a recent (Nov 2025) hierarchical memory system.
+We further include HiMem~\cite{himem2026} (Jan 2026), a near-deadline state-of-the-art baseline; AMA-Agent still outperforms it by over 27 absolute points on average.
+These results demonstrate that explicit modeling of long-horizon state dynamics and causal memory organization provides a more robust framework for agent reasoning than standalone retrieval-based or recent memory-agent approaches.

 \textbf{Synthetic Subset}.
 We also evaluate all memory methods on the Synthetic subset and compare their scores against the real-world subset.
 Fig. \ref{fig:synthetic}~A illustrates the strong ranking correlation between real-world scenarios and our synthetic subset.
 The close alignment of most methods with the diagonal line demonstrates that the synthetic environment serves as a high-fidelity proxy for real-world performance, which is crucial given the high costs of real-world data acquisition and manual annotation.